tdantas/Joke/README.md

 Joke is a internal DSL based on RAKE #irresponsibleruby
 Take a Look  [Jakefile](https://github.com/tdantas/Joke/blob/master/Jokefile)

-Once upon a time ....
+###  Context
 A good friend asked me to help him to implement a Build tool, for his Job Interview. *GL my friend*
-The recruiter was interested in his ability to build tests and how handle recursion.
+Read the challenge below

 I told him:
   You could use Topological Sort (more generic approach ) or build one simple specific recursion just to solve the dependencies.

 How I decided to solve the question ?
  - everyday on my journey to the job I waste 45 minutes so I decided to build this 'tool' for fun insipired by the job interview :).

+Inspired by Rake DSL, I try to create my own Internal DSL.
+Why ??
+When I like something, I will read the code, study and try to reproduce.
+Just because I like it :D

 I called **JOKE** ( Job + Rake ) = Joke :)

-*Here is the challenge:*
+### The Challenge

 ````
-The Challenge

 Imagine we have a list of jobs, each represented by a character.
 Because certain jobs must be done before others, a job may have a dependency on another job.